Chapter 12

 Translation

 The five colors blind the eye.
 The five tones deafen the ear.
-The five flavors deaden the palate.
-Racing and hunting drive the heart to madness.
+The five flavors dull the palate.
+Racing and hunting madden the heart.
 Rare goods lead one astray.

 Word Notes